kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

         image: nginx
 EOF
 ```

 The deployment is created successfully.
 Great!

 ```
 deployment.apps/nginx created
 ```

 ## CEL Variables in Kyverno Policies

-If an expression grows too complicated, or part of the expression is reusable and computationally expensive to evaluate.
-We can extract some parts of the expressions into variables.
+If an expression grows too complicated, or part of the expression is reusable and computationally expensive to evaluate, We can extract some parts of the expressions into variables.
 A variable is a named expression that can be referred later as variables in other expressions.

 The order of variables is important because a variable can refer to other variables defined before it.
 This ordering prevents circular references.

-The below policy enforces that image repo names match the environment defined in its namespace.
-It enforces that all containers of deployment have the image repo match the environment label of its namespace except for "exempt" deployments or any containers that do not belong to the "example.com" organization (e.g., common sidecars).
-For example, if the namespace has a label of {"environment": "staging"}, all container images must be either staging.example.com/* or do not contain "example.com" at all, unless the deployment has {"exempt": "true"} label.
+The below policy enforces that image repo names match the environment defined in its Namespace.
+It enforces that all containers of deployment have the image repo match the environment label of its Namespace except for "exempt" deployments or any containers that do not belong to the "example.com" organization (e.g., common sidecars).
+For example, if the Namespace has a label of {"environment": "staging"}, all container images must be either staging.example.com/* or do not contain "example.com" at all, unless the deployment has {"exempt": "true"} label.

 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: kyverno.io/v1